nwutils/nw-builder/README.md

 ```

 #### Run NW.js
-During development you can run NW.js with `nwbuild -r path/to/your/younwapp/ -- <args>`
+During development you can run NW.js with `nwbuild -r path/to/your/younwapp/ -- <args>`.

 ## Module Usage